Chromodoris orientalis: Diet

 Chromodoris orientalis have various feeding methods and are generally carnivorous.
 They feed on sponges, hydroids, bryozoans, entoprocts, and ascidians.
-They use their lack of shell to be able to change size and shape in order to fit into a higher multitude of places to prey on their food.

 Defense

-Sea slugs are very different than terrestrial slugs, but one similarity they do have is their lack of shell. it is thought that they both have a lack of shell due to their evolution of other, maybe more effective, defense mechanisms.
-It is thought that they also lack their shells because it enables them to better camouflage themselves, it allows them to change shape easier and fit into a multitude of more hiding places, or places that they can prey on their food.
-Nudibranch have a very well executed chemical defense that they use which is stored and then excreted by the mantle when they are feeling attacked or in distress.
+This species is thought to be good at camouflaging and hiding in tight crevices.
+Related nudibranchs have been known to accumulate sponge toxins in their mantle.

 Reproduction

-Though this is a different species of nudibranch, they lay their eggs exactly the same as the Chromodoris orientalis.
+An example of a similar egg whorl laid by Tambja capensis.

-Chromodoris orientalis lay eggs in "egg ribbons" that are attached along one edge.
-These "egg ribbons" are generally on algae, but not impossible to be laid on rocks or other surfaces.
-There have been minimal studies on these eggs being laid other places besides algae.
-They reproduce sexually.
+Chromodoris orientalis lay eggs in long ribbons that are attached along one side to algae or potentially other substrates.
 Egg size was studied among them and three others in the Chromodoris genus, and it was found that eggs size varied among species but did not change within species depending on the parental body length.
 The number of egg whorls also varied depending on the species.
-They are simultaneous hermaphrodites (as are all animals in the order Nudibranchia), meaning they possess both male and female reproductive organ at the same time.
-Because they are simultaneous hermaphrodites, when they mate they dart their penises at one another and the first to penetrate becomes the dominant male.
-Their life cycle consists of eggs laid in whorls, they then hatch to become vestigial veliger larvae until they grow into adults.
+They reproduce sexually and are simultaneous hermaphrodites (as are all nudibranchs), possessing both male and female reproductive organs at the same time.
+When they mate, they dart their penises at one another, with the first to penetrate the other becoming the male parent.
+Their eggs are laid in whorls, which then hatch to become vestigial veliger larvae until they grow into adults.